 9. Add accessories, pillows, plants, and artwork from around the house to make the living room more exciting and give it the family’s personality.
 Creative artwork on the walls can include framed photos of family vacations, special occasions, or family interests.
 Paintings and fabric wallhangings chose for their theme, colors, and quality are a good addition to any decor.
 If a family member paints or is a photographer their work should be properly framed and displayed.

 Decorative pillows can dress up a neutral sofa or chair by adding color and pattern.
 Decorative accessories such as vases, small sculptures, bowls, and other interesting items complete the decor.
 A bookcase full of books can add interest and color to a room.
 The shelves can hold small framed photos and other decorative items as well as books.
+Adding a boxed home decor is also a good idea, you’ll have your storage and your decoration in one place.

 Remove the clutter